SNMetamorph/FutabaVfdM202MD10C/README.md

 ```

 ## Credits
-My thanks to `abomin` for discovering about display "extended" mode and user characters defining & usage.
+My thanks to `abomin` for discovering about display "extended" mode and user characters defining.